wshuai190/wshuai190.github.io/_pages/about.md

   - /about.html
 ---

 Shuai Wang is currently a PhD student under the supervision of Dr Guido Zuccon and Dr Bevan Koopman.
 Shuai Wang obtained his B.S degree from the University of Western Australia in Dec 2019 and completed his MEngSc degree from the University of Queensland in July 2021.
 Shuai Wang is interested in various research areas, including information retrieval, NLP, machine learning and security.
-More info: https://ielab.io/people/shuai-wang
+[Institution link](https://ielab.io/people/shuai-wang)

 currently, I'm looking for internship for 2023, winter or summer, please contact me by email if you are interested!
 Thank you very much!